-Whether you are seeking financial assistance for smaller projects to large scale capital improvement projects, the DWSRF can assist with your financing needs.
-For State Fiscal Year 2021, at least $250 Million is available under the DWSRF for all financing options including $30 Million in principal forgiveness.
-The total amount available is based on a 10-year average capacity of $250 Million from SFY 2021 to SFY 2029.
+Whether you are seeking financial assistance for smaller projects to large-scale capital improvement projects, the DWSRF can assist with your financing needs.
+For State Fiscal Year 2021, at least $150 Million is available under the DWSRF for all financing options including $30 Million in principal forgiveness.

 For current detailed information regarding funds available, please see the DWSRF Intended Use Plan located on the upper right side of this webpage.